James Earl Rudder: Political and academic career

-Rudder served as mayor of Brady, Texas, for six years from 1946–52.
+After returning home from the war, Rudder was asked to run for mayor of his hometown of Brady, Texas.
+He did not campaign, yet defeated the incumbent.
+He served as mayor of Brady for six years, from 1946 to 1952, then chose to move on.

 In 1953, he became vice president of Brady Aviation Company.
 On January 1, 1955, he assumed the office of Texas Land Commissioner after Bascom Giles was convicted and sent to prison for defrauding veterans.
 At that time, the Veterans Land Board was under scrutiny for mismanagement and corruption.
 Rudder undertook the task of reforming policies, expediting land applications, and closely supervising proper accounting procedures.
 He also oversaw the proper leasing of state lands by employing more field inspectors for oil and gas sites and adding a seismic exploration staff.
 In addition, he improved working conditions for his staff and instigated a program to preserve the many deteriorating General Land Office documents.

 Rudder won the 1956 state land commissioner election as a Democrat.
 He became vice president of Texas A&M University in 1958 and was named its president in 1959.
 He was president of the entire A&M System from 1965 until his death in 1970.
 In 1967, President Lyndon B. Johnson presented him with the Army Distinguished Service Medal, the Army's highest peacetime service award.
+Rudder and his wife Margaret were Johnson's White House guests on multiple occasions.

-Since his death in 1970, an annual service has been held in Normandy, France, in his honor.
+Since his death in 1970, an annual service has been held in Normandy, France, in Rudder's honor.

 While president of Texas A&M, Rudder is credited for transforming it from a small, all-male land-grant college to the university of today.
 Specifically, he made membership in the Corps of Cadets optional, allowed women to attend, and led efforts to integrate the campus.
-While the changes were hugely unpopular to the former students (it has been said only a president with Rudder's heroic military record could pull off such drastic changes), these changes freed Texas A&M to become the fourth-largest university in the United States.
+While the changes were hugely unpopular to the former students (it has been said only a president with Rudder's heroic military record could pull off such drastic changes), these changes freed Texas A&M to become the largest university in the United States by enrollment.
 Many reminders of Rudder are on campus, including Rudder Tower, next to the Memorial Student Center.
 A special training unit within the Corps of Cadets, known as "Rudder's Rangers", is named in his honor.
 Cadets within the Corps of Cadets at A&M are expected to be able to recite an excerpt from the inscription on Rudder Tower, a "Campusology" that reads:

+Personal life

+Rudder married his wife, Margaret (Williamson), in 1937.
+They had five children.
+Margaret died in 2004.

+He was a Freemason, and a member of Parsons Lodge No. 222 in downtown Austin, Texas.

 Death

 Rudder died on March 23, 1970, after suffering a cerebral hemorrhage.
-He was interred at College Station Cemetery.

 Rudder was posthumously selected as an inaugural member of the U.S. Army Ranger Hall of Fame in 1992.